 Tips for Managing Stress & Anxiety

 If you have developed an anxiety disorder, you may need professional care at the inpatient and/or outpatient level.
 Treatment for anxiety disorders often includes a combination of medication and therapy.
-These services can help you manage your symptoms, with the goal of empowering you to overcome the limitations that untreated anxiety has placed on your life.
+These services can help you manage your symptoms.
+The goal is to empower you to overcome the limitations that untreated anxiety has placed on your life.

 If you have been having trouble managing stress, but your needs aren’t severe enough to warrant enrolling in a treatment program, the following tips may be beneficial: